Googles algorithm changes and YouTube censorship deepen the deletion of Erdogan's criticisms - ExBulletin

 Several eminent exile journalists previously reported a clear drop in scope.
 US investigation journalist Adem Yavuz Arslan and Sweden -based journalist Blent Korucu said their YouTube channels had been disabled or deposited.
 Their content is now more difficult to find despite any violation of YouTube directives.

 Similarly, Turkish points of sale Halk TV and SZC say that they have been hardly affected by changes in Googles algorithm.
 Halk TV declared a 50% drop in research visibility, while SZCS monthly traffic has increased from more than 20 million to less than 10 million.
-The two points of sale alleviate that Google systems are now prioritizing pro-government media.
+The two points of sale relieve that Googles systems are now prioritizing pro-government media.

 The Turkish Parliament session on May 8 came down to chaos while opposition legislators accused the government of using Googles algorithm changes to remove dissent.